 The project generally consists of roadway, slope, and drainage improvements along Granite Street, Starpine Place, and Allen Lane south of White Spar Road.
 The primary scope of work is to remove and replace the roadway asphalt surfaces which have deteriorated and are too difficult to maintain.

 Work includes the removal and replacement of roadway surfaces, aggregate base, and possibly dirt sub-base.
-Other improvements may include slope stabilization, protection, and armoring, replacement of damaged curb, gutter, valley gutters, and spandrels, guardrail improvements or replacement, replacement of damaged sidewalk, ADA accessibility improvements at sidewalk ramps, storm water drainage collection and conveyance system improvements, and utility adjustments with new concrete collars for protection.
+Other improvements may include slope stabilization, protection, and armoring, replacement of damaged curb, gutter, valley gutters, and spandrels, guardrail improvements or replacement, replacement of damaged sidewalk, ADA accessibility improvements at sidewalk ramps, storm water drainage collection and conveyance system improvements, and utility adjustments with new concrete collars.

 The project generally includes the removal and/or installation of roadway pavement, sidewalk, ramps, driveways, curb and gutter, storm drain structures, dumpster pads, and pavement markings along Stetson Road, and intersecting roadways.